 Our bodies/minds were NOT made to be under constant stress.
-Stress hormone coursing through our veins has been linked to every malady from heart disease to cancer.
+Stress hormones coursing through our veins have been linked to every malady from heart disease to cancer.
 It messes up everything from our ability to think clearly and to digest our food.

 And, it burns us the hell out.